 - Create standardized integration protocols for common healthcare systems

-Building a successful healthcare app requires more than good intentions and solid coding skills.
-It demands a deep understanding of healthcare workflows, regulatory requirements, and the unique challenges facing both patients and providers.
+Building healthcare apps that succeed requires understanding healthcare workflows, regulatory requirements, and the challenges facing both patients and providers.

 - User-centric design that prioritizes safety and simplicity